Valentine’s Day Chocolate Covered Strawberries

 Then gently squeeze out white chocolate and draw thin lines across the strawberries.
 Or draw your favorite shape, or flower, or cartoon.
 And if you are not feeling this squeezing and drawing thing, then skip it!
 This makes the strawberries pretty, but doesn’t add much to the taste.

-Bring strawberries to the fridge and refrigerate them for 30 minutes o that the chocolate would set and harden.
+Bring strawberries to the fridge and refrigerate them for 10 minutes or so to harden the chocolate and white chocolate.

-Ta-da!!
-Behold and be blown away by deliciousness.
+Behold and be blown away by deliciousness and loveliness.

 They make me feel so refined and elegant when I am eating them.